I. How should we respond to the cultural crisis of truth? (The epistemological issue)

 - We affirm that truth is conveyed by Scripture.
 We believe that Scripture is pervasively propositional and that all statements of Scripture are completely true and authoritative.
 But the truth of Scripture cannot be exhausted in a series of propositions.
 It exists in the genres of narrative, metaphor, and poetry which are not exhaustively distillable into doctrinal propositions, yet they convey God’s will and mind to us so as to change us into his likeness.

-- We affirm that truth is correspondence of life to God.
+- We affirm that truth is a correspondence of life to God.
 Truth is not only a theoretical correspondence but also a covenantal relationship.
 The biblical revelation is not just to be known, but to be lived (Deut 29:29).
 The purpose of the Bible is to produce wisdom in us—a life wholly submitted to God’s reality.
-Truth, then, is correspondence between our entire lives and God’s heart, words and actions, through the mediation of the Word and Spirit.
+Truth, then, is correspondence between our entire lives and God’s heart, words, and actions, through the mediation of the Word and Spirit.
 To eliminate the propositional nature of biblical truth seriously weakens our ability to hold, defend, and explain the gospel.
 But to speak of truth only as propositions weakens our appreciation of the incarnate Son as the Way, the Truth, and the Life, and the communicative power of narrative and story, and the importance of truth as living truly in correspondence to God.

 - How this vision of truth shapes us.

-- We adopt a “chastened” correspondence–theory of truth that is less triumphalistic than that of some in the older evangelicalism.
+- We adopt a “chastened” correspondence–a theory of truth that is less triumphalistic than that of some in the older evangelicalism.
 But we also reject a view of truth that sees truth as nothing more than the internally coherent language of a particular faith–community.
 So we maintain, with what we hope is appropriate humility, the principle of sola Scriptura.

-- Though truth is propositional, it is not only something to be believed, but also to be received in worship and practiced in wisdom.
+- Though truth is propositional, it is not only something to be believed but also to be received in worship and practiced in wisdom.
 This balance shapes our understanding of discipleship and preaching.
 We want to encourage a passion for sound doctrine, but we know that Christian growth is not simply cognitive information transfer.
-Christian growth occurs only when the whole life is shaped by Christian practices in community—including prayer, baptism, the Lord’s Supper, fellowship, and the public ministry of the Word.
+Christian growth occurs only when the whole life is shaped by Christian practices in the community—including prayer, baptism, the Lord’s Supper, fellowship, and the public ministry of the Word.

 - Our theoretical knowledge of God’s truth is only partial even when accurate, but we nevertheless can have certainty that what the Word tells us is true (Luke 1:4).
 It is through the power of the Holy Spirit that we receive the words of the gospel in full assurance and conviction (1 Thess 1:5).